Lambda123Design/Python_Skills/README.md

 Pytest library is used for unit testing.
 It is capable of executing Python unit test cases [Used in Automate Testing Workflow With Python in MLOps Course]

+"python-box" - A Python Library which can be used for Exception Handling

 Libraries: lxml, html5lib, beautifulsoup4, openpyxl, pickle

 1. **Basics Python:**